Abh-ui-code/Algorithm_App/README.md

   2. Learned how to use the classes of `Bootstrap` to make the code responsive.
 The concept and the use of grid system became more crystal clear
   3. The most important part is that, the use of delay function e.g setTimeout() helped me a lot to render the vizualization
   4. I rely on HTML Structure `div` and Jquery for the animations and it worked well without `CANVAS`
-  5. Learned how to scrape the content inside the HTML Structure using Jquery inorder to get copied in the clipboard

 # FUTURE IMPLEMENTATION
   1. Merge the entire `.js` script into a single file